 - A full one-third of businesses report getting leads from Twitter.

 Facebook Pages are great for increasing engagement and handling most aspects of customer service.
-Facebook ads are low cost and you have control over every detail of the segment you’re targeting (age, preferences, interests, gender, etc…) Check out their FAQ’s and this beginner’s guide to Facebook Ads and get started!
+Facebook ads are low cost and you have control over every detail of the segment you’re targeting (age, preferences, interests, gender, etc…) Check out this beginner’s guide to Facebook Ads and get started!

 Promoted Tweets and Accounts are becoming increasingly popular, and on Twitter’s blog, you can find some interesting case studies on how it has helped all types of businesses achieve their objectives.
 You can target your ads to specific groups, and if nothing else, it will help with brand awareness.
-Search Engine Web has a good primer.
+Hootsuite has a good primer.